javascript-tutorial/en.javascript.info/2-ui/1-document/03-dom-navigation/article.md

 - `<body>` is said to be the "next" or "right" sibling of `<head>`,
 - `<head>` is said to be the "previous" or "left" sibling of `<body>`.

-The next sibling is is `nextSibling`, and the previous one is `previousSibling`.
+The next sibling is `nextSibling`, and the previous one is `previousSibling`.

 The parent is available as `parentNode`.